Enmanuel Valdez: Boston Red Sox

 On August 1, 2022, Valdez and Wilyer Abreu were traded to the Boston Red Sox in exchange for Christian Vázquez.
 Valdez finished the season with the Triple-A Worcester Red Sox.

 On November 10, 2022, the Red Sox added Valdez to their 40-man roster to protect him from the Rule 5 draft.
 During the offseason, he played in the Dominican Winter League for Toros del Este.
 He was optioned to Worcester to begin the 2023 season.

 On April 19, 2023, Valdez was promoted to the major leagues for the first time after Yu Chang was placed on the paternity list.
 Valdez made his MLB debut that evening, against the Minnesota Twins, and recorded two hits.
 He was optioned back to Worcester the next day, then recalled on April 25 when Chang went on the injured list due to a hand injury.
 Valdez remained with the Red Sox until being optioned back to Worcester on June 9.
 He was recalled to Boston on September 1, when major-league rosters expanded to 28 players, optioned back on September 12, and recalled again on September 22.

 Valdez made 76 appearances for Boston in 2024, slashing .214/.270/.363 with six home runs and 28 RBI.
 On December 11, 2024, Valdez was designated for assignment by the Red Sox.

 Pittsburgh Pirates

 On December 15, 2024, Valdez was traded to the Pittsburgh Pirates in exchange for Joe Vogatsky.
 He was optioned to the Triple-A Indianapolis Indians to begin the 2025 season.
 In 31 appearances for Pittsburgh, Valdez slashed .209/.294/.363 with two home runs and 12 RBI.
 On May 10, 2025, Valdez was placed on the injured list with left shoulder inflammation.
 He was transferred to the 60-day injured list on May 14.
 On May 21, it was announced that Valdez had undergone season-ending surgery.

+Valdez was again optioned to Triple-A Indianapolis to begin the 2026 season.
+On April 3, 2026, Valdez was designated for assignment by the Pirates following the promotion of Konnor Griffin.
+He cleared waivers and was sent outright to Indianapolis on April 8.